 Daytona International Speedway

-So maybe this one isn’t such a surprise, but it still has to make the list.
+So, maybe this one isn’t such a surprise, but it still has to make the list.

 Daytona International Speedway stems from the days when racers took to the beaches of Daytona to chase land-speed records.
 Now home to the iconic Daytona 500, you can find a mountain of activities on and off the track during rally week.

 Rockefeller’s Ormond Beach Home

-Ponce Inlet Lighthouse
+Ponce de Leon Inlet Lighthouse

 Climb 175 feet to the top of the tallest lighthouse in the state and experience world-famous views of the world’s most famous beach.

 Daytona Beach Boardwalk and Pier

 Among the entertainment options are indoor and outdoor rides.
 Racing enthusiasts (right here!) can enjoy a self-guided tour of commemorative plaques along the boardwalk.

-Ormond Scenic Loop
+The Ormond Scenic Loop & Trail

 With more than 75 seafood restaurants to choose from, there is no shortage of fresh sea life and picturesque settings in which to enjoy it.
-The Ocean Deck Restaurant and Beach Club is situated right on the ocean and offers a relaxed environment with everything from fresh seafood to wings.
+The Ocean Deck Restaurant and Beach Club is situated right on the ocean and offers a relaxing environment with everything from fresh seafood to wings.

 Let’s face it – for those of us struggling to get through another long, cold winter up north, Daytona offers a chance to soak up the sun and enjoy some warm weather.
 Simple as that.
 The Daytona area offers no shortage of opportunities to put winter behind you for a few days.